Obert Mpofu: Political career

 Mpofu was first elected to parliament in 1980 as the Provincial Member for Matabeleland North.
 He again served in parliament as a non-constituency member from 1987 to 1990.
 In 1990 he was elected to parliament from Bubi-Umguza where he served until 1999.

 In 2000 he was appointed as the Governor of Matabeleland North Province, a post he held until 2008.

 Mpofu was appointed as Minister of Industry and International Trade in mid-April 2005, following the March 2005 parliamentary election.
 He was placed on the United States sanctions list in 2003.

 At the beginning of 2014, Mpofu was reported to be seeking nomination from ZANU-PF’s Matabeleland North provincial leadership for the position of party Chairman.
 It was reported that his main rival for the position was the Speaker of the Zimbabwean Parliament, Jacob Mudenda.
 It is believed that Mpofu was one of the earliest ZPRA guerillas to be trained for the Zimbabwean Liberation War way back in the 1960s.

 Ministry of Industry and Trade

 Mpofu masterminded the freeze of basic commodities in Zimbabwe in mid-2007.
 He was appointed by Robert Mugabe to lead the price monitoring regime that was created following the price-freeze.
 He withdrew operating licenses from abattoirs across the country during the price freeze, a situation that resulted in beef becoming scarce in shops across the country.
 In early 2008, he initiated the idea of 'people's shops' government run retail shops that would sell products cheaply.

-2008 general election

-Mpofu was nominated again as the ZANU-PF candidate for the House of Assembly seat from Umguza constituency in the March 2008 parliamentary election.
-Mpofu was initially endorsed as unopposed, but Mark Mbayiwa challenged this in court and was successful in getting Mpofu's unopposed endorsement overturned.